 Some of the topics Speech Pathologists are familiar with are thumb sucking and pacifier use.
 I have worked with some preschool kids who have yet to break their thumb sucking habit by age 4 or 5.
 Their moms are pretty frustrated and have asked me for advice on how they could help their child decrease thumb/finger sucking.
 But as for the infants and toddlers, a question that comes up occasionally is about pacifier use.

-I thought it might be helpful if I summarized an article I just read on prolonged pacifier use to give you more information.
+I thought it might be helpful if I summarized an article in this page as I just read on prolonged pacifier use to give you more information.
 I hope it will shed some light on the issue of pacifier use for you and your child.
 As with many topics in the field of speech-language pathology, more research is needed.

 In the article, The Impact of Prolonged Pacifier Use on Speech Articulation: A Preliminary Investigation by Laura L. Shotts, D. Mike McDaniel, Richard A. Neeley from Arkansas State University, Jonesboro from the Contemporary Issues in Communication Science and Disorders, Volume 35 • 72–75 • Spring 2008 © NSSLHA 1092-5171/08/3501-0072, the authors investigated the amount of pacifier use between 3 groups of kids, all with different amounts of pacifier use ranging from very little to quite a bit, and then compared their scores on an articulation test.